Start DateJuly 12, 2020

 See you in Ulpan 3.

-This Course is Fully Acknowledged by the Hebrew University
+This course is accredited by the Hebrew University of Jerusalem

 ForumA 24/7 online forum to answer all of your course-related questions